pipes used to transform output to template

 by default Angular does not apply pipes as data changes

-when the servers array is being filtered a newly added server will not appear in the list
+when the servers array is being filtered a newly added server will not appear in

 to change behavior add pure property to the pipe's decorator and set it to false